lcainswebdeveloper/blogapi/README.md

 - cp .env.bak .env
 - set the absolute path to your database.sqlite file
 - run php artisan migrate
-- ensure you create an initial user (php artisan tinker is probably the easiest way)
+- ensure you create an initial App\User (php artisan tinker is probably the easiest way)
 - That should be it.

 Now just run php-unit: vendor/bin/phpunit --color and you should hopefully get green!